admin

 EHL=extended half-life; SHL=standard half-life.

-ALTUVIIIO offers not only weekly prophylaxis use, but also on-demand bleed control and perioperative management.
-Regardless of how you use it, you can expect the same infusion process.
+ALTUVIIIO can be used not only for weekly prophylaxis but also for on-demand bleed control and perioperative management.
+Regardless of how you use it, you can expect the same infusion process

-Before we dig into the numbers, it’s helpful to know how ALTUVIIIO was studied and to understand its safety profile.
+Before we dive into the data, it’s helpful to know how ALTUVIIIO was studied and to understand its safety profile.

 For one year, the XTEND-1 study looked at treatment in 159 adults and adolescents.
 Participants were divided into 2 groups.
 Both groups used mean and median annualized bleed rates (ABRs) to evaluate the efficacy of ALTUVIIIO.
 Finding people’s mean ABR was the primary goal of the study.